AdeolaMusa/Bike-Purchase-Project/README.md

 - Average income by purchase
 ![](Average_income_by_purchase.png):

-The data shows that male customers who bought bikes have a higher average income ($60,124) than female customers who made similar purchases, with an average income of $55,774.
+This chart shows that male customers who bought bikes have a higher average income ($60,124) than female customers who made similar purchases, with an average income of $55,774.